-We use SQL Server in this lab.
-Microsoft SQL Server is a relational database management system.
+We use MySql in this lab.
+MySql is an open source relational database management system.
 Oracle Database may be licensed and deployed on-premises on a choice of platforms including Oracle Engineered Systems, and on-Cloud with a choice of services running on general purpose hardware or Exadata.
 The various editions and Cloud services provide different levels of database functionality for different use cases.
 Oracle Corporation provides a range of database cloud services on its Oracle Cloud platform that are designed for different database use cases; from test/dev deployments to small and medium sized workloads to large mission-critical workloads.
 Oracle Database Cloud Services are available on a choice of general purpose hardware and Exadata engineered systems.

 These labs are used to design for Project development.
 These labs include the software like Eclipse, Matlab, Python, PHP, MySql Server data base.

 We use Turbo C++ software in this lab.
 Data Structures laboratory is spatial and well equipped.
 It provides a wide approach in C programming and enables to apply knowledge in Artificial Intelligence.